terra-money/docs/docs/terrad/governance.md

 ### Increase Deposit

 In order for a proposal to be broadcasted to the network, the amount deposited must be above a `minDeposit` value (initial value: `512000000uluna`).
 If the proposal you previously created didn't meet this requirement, you can still increase the total amount deposited to activate it.
-Once the minimum deposit is reached, the proposal enters voting period:
+Once the minimum deposit is reached, the proposal enters the voting period:

 ```bash
 terrad tx gov deposit <proposal_id> "10000000luluna" \